 Why should we care about future generations?

-We care about our family, friends, neighbours, community and our country, and we may even care about current environmental issues.
+We care about our family, friends, neighbours, community and country, and we may even care about current environmental issues.
 But how can we care for people who don’t exist?
 But if you think about it, we already consider people who don’t exist when we build museums and sports facilities, especially on the scale of the Olympic Games, because these facilities provide a legacy for the future.
 We also donate to charities to help people we don’t know.
-Some cultures care about ancestors, passing on stories, and living a life to make them proud.
-We might extend this to care to our descendants that they may be proud we have passed on a thriving planet.
+Some cultures care about ancestors, passing on stories and living in a way to make their ancestors proud.
+We might extend this care to our descendants so they may be proud we have passed on a thriving planet.

 How do we know what future people will be like and what their needs and preferences will be?